OntoGene: Text Mining for the Biomedical Literature

 - Our participation in the BioCreative II.5 competitive evaluation (2009) of biomedical text mining systems resulted in the best run for the detection of protein-protein interactions (according to the 'raw' AUC iP/R metric).
 Our system was overall considered as one of the best three.

 Important note: this is just a list of a few selected publications chosen to provide a descriptive overview of the activities of the OntoGene research group.
 The full list of publications contains more than 60 peer-reviewed publications (including 17 journal papers).
+If needed, contact us for free preprints.

 - Fabio Rinaldi, Gerold Schneider, Kaarel Kaljurand, Michael Hess, Martin Romacker.
 An environment for relation mining over richly annotated corpora: the case of GENIA.
 BMC Bioinformatics 2006, 7(Suppl 3):S3. doi:10.1186/1471-2105-7-S3-S3